35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 ^x3i The amount of affordable housing due is calculated using habitable rooms.
 This gives a more accurate percentage figure, but results in fewer affordable homes than a calculation based on units, reduced by the weight of larger family homes.

-^x4 Percentages calculated on the zonal figures given in the GLA Stage 3 report; para 25, 26 - maximum floorspace by zone increases from 656,200 to 837,400sq.m. but cannot exceed the scheme limit 766,148sqm. which allows BL maxium can ; residential floorspace by zone increases from 331,500 to 472, 600sqm.
+^x4 ; residential floorspace by zone increases from 331,500 to 472, 600sqm.
 The zonal maximums exceed the

 ^x REF Housing Statement Addendum Sept 2025.
 All planning documents for the application can be found via Southwark Council's [Planning Register](https://www.southwark.gov.uk/planning-environment-and-building-control/planning/view-planning-register-and-comment-planning), by entering the planning reference number 24/AP/0242.
 The reference for the original planning permission documents is 18/AP/1640